shrub719/edu-ecc/README.md

 ## Paper

-The paper accompanying this program [here](./utils/Elliptic curves in modern cryptography.pdf), is my own research and interpretation of the current state of modern cryptographic standards with regards to elliptic curve cryptography.
+The paper accompanying this program, [Elliptic curves in modern cryptography](./utils/Elliptic_curves_in_modern_cryptography.pdf), is my own research and interpretation of the current state of modern cryptographic standards with regards to elliptic curve cryptography.
-It is written in LaTeX.
+It is written in LaTeX and available as a PDF.

 ---